wenleeqc/sea-change/README.md

 # Sea Change
-A website designed to bring awareness to the sea level rise crisis.
+A custom built website designed to bring awareness to the sea level rise crisis.

 A working demo can be found at https://seachange.glitch.me/